osu-tournament-rating/otr-wiki/api/objects/en.md

 ### MatchIdMapping

-Represents a mapping of the otr match id to it's respective osu! match id
+Represents a mapping of the o!TR match id to its respective osu! match id

 | Field     | Type     |
 | :-------- | :------- |